TLXML: Task-Level Explanation of Meta-Learning via Influence Functions: Proposed Method

-TLXML faces computational barriers when applied to large models, particularly (as also noted in~\citet{alaa2020discriminative}) due to the computational costs of handling the Hessian in \Eqref{eq: hessian-ml-gen}.
-Although the Hessian is defined as the second-order tensor of the meta parameters, third-order tensors appear during its computation, resulting in a computational cost of at least $\mathcal{O}(pq^2)$ for a model with $p$ weights and $q$ meta-parameters.
-This is due to the bi-level structure of meta-learning (see Appendix~\ref{explicit_forms} for details).
-Furthermore, as is common in matrix inversion issues, inverting the Hessian incurs a computational cost of $\mathcal{O}(p^3)$.
+TLXML faces computational barriers when applied to large models with its exact Hessian $H$(\Eqref{eq: hessian-ml-gen}).
+We note that, besides the computational cost of $\mathcal{O}(q^3)$ in inverting $H$ of matrix size $q$, there is a cost issue in computing $H$ itself, which is peculiar to meta-learning.
+Although $H$ is defined as the second-order tensor of the meta parameters, the bi-level structure of meta-learning raises a third-order tensor in the form $\partial_\omega \partial_\omega \theta$ during its computation, resulting in a computational cost of $\mathcal{O}(pq^2)$ for a model with $p$ weights and $q$ meta-parameters. (see \ref{sup: explicit_forms} for details).
+To address the above issues, we extend the Gauss-Newton matrix (GN matrix) approximation method established in supervised learning (see, for example, \citep{martens2020new}) to a method for meta-learning.

-To address this limitation in the expressiveness of meta-parameters, we propose using the Gauss-Newton matrix to approximate the Hessian matrix.
 For specific loss functions, e.g., mean squared error and cross-entropy, the Hessian can be decomposed into a sum of outer products of two vectors along with terms containing second-order derivatives.
-In this work, we only focus on the case of cross-entropy with the softmax function, which leads to
+In this work, we only work on the case of cross-entropy with the softmax function, which leads to:

-where $y$ is the output of the last layer, $\sigma$ is the softmax function, $t$ is the one-hot vector of the target label, $j,k$ are class indices, and $n$ is the index specifying the combination of the input task and its corresponding data.
-The first term of \Eqref{eq: OPE} is known as the Gauss-Newton matrix or the Fisher information metric.
-The coefficients of the second-order derivatives in the second term are the differences between predictions and target labels, and their sum equals zero.
-Since the second-order derivatives give rise to third-order tensors, we should discuss when these derivatives are uncorrelated with the coefficients, enabling the Hessian to be approximated by the first term.
+where $y$ is the output of the last layer, $\sigma$ is the softmax function, $t$ is the one-hot vector of the target label, $j,k$ are class indices, and $n$ is the index specifying tasks and input tensors in them.
+The first term in \Eqref{eq: preOPA} is the GN matrix or the Fisher information metric.
+Since the second-order derivatives in the second term give rise to third-order tensors, we focus on cases where the second-order derivatives are uncorrelated with their coefficients and the Hessian is approximated by the first term.
+In supervised learning, the loss $L$ and the model output $\mathbf{y}$ are functions of the model's weights $\theta$; in our setting, they depend on the meta-parameters $\omega$ through the adaptation process.
+Using basic facts regarding cross-entropy (see~\ref{sup: OPA_proof}), we can reuse the argument in supervised learning and show that when the training taskset closely approximates a distribution $P\left(X|\omega^{*}\right)$ with the optimal value $\omega^{*}$ and the learned $\hat\omega$ is close to $\omega^*$, the first term in \Eqref{eq: preOPA} dominates.
+As the quadratic form of the gradient vectors for each $n$ in the first term is non-negative, we use its factorized form: